Cost of Healthcare in Retirement

 - You may want to purchase an all-in-one Medicare Advantage plan.
 Though you may have a limited provider network, you may save on premiums over purchasing Medigap and Part D plans.

-- More important, you’ll want to enroll when you are first eligible or face late-enrollment penalties, even if you are still working at age 65.
+- More importantly, you’ll want to enroll when you are first eligible or face late-enrollment penalties, even if you are still working at age 65.
 Plus, there are deadlines and eligibility dates for making changes.
 Your advisor can help you keep track of these.

 HSAs are similar to individual retirement accounts.
 Both employers and individuals can contribute pre-tax dollars for eligible individuals.
 Distributions are tax-exempt provided they are used for qualifying medical expenses.
 Additionally, HSAs do not have to be spent in the current calendar year, so the balance can be carried over indefinitely.